NETWAYS/netways_wp_thumbs/README.md

 - 👍 / 👎 vote buttons
 - Vote counts next to each button
-- LocalStorage prevents multiple votes per user
+- LocalStorage and cookies prevent multiple votes per user
 - Automatically uses Divi (ETmodules) icons when Divi is active
 - Falls back to Font Awesome icons if Divi is not active
+- Supports multiple languages using standard i18n

 ## Usage